 The Research Assistant will:

-- Provide administrative and secretarial support to the project, such as data collections, recruitment processes, coding and machine learning;
+- Provide administrative and secretarial support to the project, such as data collections, volunteer recruitment processes;

 - Maintain the highest standard of professional conduct and record keeping in accordance with policies and procedures;

 - Maintain regular communication with other members of the research team and collaborate at the study sites and conduct human trials;

 - Perform literature review, data analysis and drafting of reports and publications;

 - Work at different study sites, depending on the needs; and